-As discussed in the provision above, this provision provides that a utility will work with the customer to arrange for payments that the customer is able to make based upon the customer's financial situation.
-Under this provision, the utility may offer the customer a payment arrangement with more favorable terms other than the minimum established by Board rules.
+This provision provides that a utility will work with the customer to arrange for payments that the customer is able to make based upon the customer's financial situation.
+Under this provision, the utility may offer the customer a payment arrangement with more favorable terms than the minimum standards established by

+Board rules.
 The utility is required to at least offer the minimum established by the rules.